 A: In using springs for resistance, Pilates equipment provides gradual resistance as your muscles contract, which ensures the muscles are being worked properly.
 There is greater resistance at the muscle's strongest point of contraction and less resistance on the initiation/completion of the contraction so there is less stress on tendons and ligaments.

-Q: What is the difference between Pilates on the apparatus and Pilates on the mat?
+What is the difference between Pilates on the apparatus and Pilates on the

 A: While practicing Pilates on the apparatus, you will work one-on-one with a certified instructor, who has been trained extensively to design a program and modify the exercises with your specific needs in mind.
 Your instructor will move you from one piece of equipment to another, choosing from well over 500 exercises, after mutually assessing your specific needs and goals.